MINE-Lab-ND/MINE-Lab-ND/_pages/home.md

 **Sep.
 2023** One paper is acccepted by NeurIPS 2024, and one paper is accpted by CIKM 2023.

 **Sep.
 2023** PI Dr. Zhang is awarded another NSF grant (1.5 million US dollars) for the research project of Exploiting Federal Data and Beyond: A Multi-modal Knowledge Network for Comprehensive Wildlife Management under Climate Change.

+**Aug.
+2023** PI Dr. Zhang is awarded an NSF grant (1 million US dollars) for the research project of Cybertraining for Chemical Data scientists, abbreviated as C2D.

+**Aug.
+2023** Dr. Zhang is the co-chair of [WSDM’24 Demo](https://www.wsdm-conference.org/2024/call-for-demonstrations/) (Due: Sep 24, 2023).
+Accepted papers will be included in the WSDM’24 proceedings.

+**Aug.
+2023** Dr. Zhang is the co-chair of [User Modeling and Recommendation track at The Web Conference 2024](https://www2024.thewebconf.org/calls/research-tracks/).
+(Due: Oct 5 (abstract), Oct 12 (full-paper), 2023)

+**Aug.
+2023** Dr. Zhang is the Editor-in-Chief of [SIGKDD Explorations](https://dl.acm.org/newsletter/sigkdd) (the December 2023 issue is accepting submission of surveys, news, opinion papers, vision papers and so on).

 **May.
 2023** Two papers are accpted by KDD 2023 and three papers are accepted by ACL 2023.